Second-harmonic imaging microscopy for time-resolved investigations of transition metal dichalcogenides: Introduction

 \section{Introduction}

-Two-dimensional~(2D) materials have been intensively investigated since the first successful isolation of graphene~\cite{Novose04sci}.
-Recently, this interest has been stimulated further by the discovery of the special properties of single-layer transition metal dichalcogenides (TMDC)~\cite{Mak10prl, Splend10nl}.
-Van-der-Waals coupled 2D~materials now span the whole range from metallic over semiconducting up to isolating materials and their combination leads to fascinating opportunities for designing stacked heterostructures~\cite{Geim13nat, Lim14}.
+Two-dimensional~(2D) materials have been intensively investigated since the first successful isolation of graphene~\cite{Novose04sci} and this interest has been stimulated further by the discovery of the special properties of single-layer transition metal dichalcogenides (TMDC)~\cite{Mak10prl, Splend10nl}.
+Van-der-Waals coupled 2D~materials now span the whole range from metallic over semiconducting up to isolating materials and their combination leads to fascinating opportunities for designing stacked heterostructures~\cite{Geim13nat, Lim14cm}.
+Heterostructures of TMDCs have shown promise for various optoelectronic applications (cf.~\cite{Mak16natphot} and refs. therein).

-TMDC heterostructures have shown promise for various electronic applications, in particular optoelectronic devices, such as pn-diodes~\cite{Lee14natnano, Duan14natnano, Pospis14natnano, Baugher14natnano}, (field-effect) transitors~\cite{Radisa11natnano, Yin12acsnano, Georgiou13natnano, Roy14acsnano, Shih14acsnano}, photovoltaic cells and photodetectors~\cite{Britnell13sci, Yu13natnano, Zhang14, Pospis14natnano, Baugher14natnano}, light-emitting diodes~\cite{Pospis14natnano, Baugher14natnano, Ross14natnano} and nanolasers~\cite{Wu15nat}.
 Moreover, future applications beyond conventional optoelectronics might be based on the coupled spin and valley physics of TMDC monolayers due to their broken inversion symmetry~\cite{Xiao12prl}.
-This coupling allows the excitation of specific spin carriers into a specific valley which has been demonstrated by optical pumping with circularly polarized light~\cite{Mak12natnano, Cao12natcomm, Zeng12natnano, Sallen12prb}.
+This coupling allows the excitation of specific spin carriers into a particular valley which has been demonstrated by optical pumping with circularly polarized light~\cite{Mak12natnano, Zeng12natnano, Sallen12prb}.
 These findings pave the way for a new class of prospective devices called valleytronics.